Carbon Trust Breakfast Briefing event: "Certified for Sustainability" featuring Marks & Spencer

 - Benchmark your water use and water efficiency plans.

-- Gain recognition for your water stewardship.
+- Gain recognition for your water efficiency.

-- Enhance your reputation by using the new Water Standard
+- Enhance your reputation by using the new Water Standard logo.

 - Reduce exposure to water scarcity.

 - Lessen your impact on the local environment.